 However, so far in over eight years living in Medellín I haven’t found a really good Chinese restaurant, even though there are many Chinese restaurants in the Medellín area.

-The Bottom Line: District 1 – Authentic Vietnamese Food in Medellín
+The Bottom Line: District 1 – Authentic Vietnamese Food Has Reopened in Laureles

-District 1 has some good Vietnamese food and it has been discovered by many foreigners who like Asian food due to being located in El Poblado.
+District 1 has some good Vietnamese food and it was discovered by many foreigners who like Asian food due to originally being located in El Poblado.
+However, this restaurant in El Poblado closed in late 2020, likely a result of the coronavirus pandemic.

-If you like Vietnamese food or are looking for something new to try, I recommend this restaurant.
-In addition, the prices are reasonable for El Poblado and they have lunch specials.
+I recommended this restaurant if you like Vietnamese food.
+In addition, the prices are reasonable and the sometimes have lunch specials.

 Readers, what is your favorite Asian restaurant in Medellín?